CLF78/CodeManager2/README.md

 # Code Manager Reborn
 A revamped version of the Ocarina Code Manager

-# Required Modules
+# Source
+To run from source, these modules are required:
 * chardet
 * lxml
 * PyQt5

-# Credits
+# Special Thanks
-* Seeky and tZ for bearing with me through the entirety of development
+* Seeky, tZ and Brawlboxgaming for bearing with me through the entirety of development
 * Cryoma for the icon